Twisted duality for embedded graphs: Medial graphs and the ribbon group action

 \subsection{Orbits under the action induced by the subgroups of $\fG$}

-We have given in Corollary~\ref{cycle to medial} a characterization of the orbit of an embedded graph $G$ under the entire ribbon group action in terms of medial graphs.
-We have also given in Corollary~\ref{c.orbd} a characterization of the orbit of $G$ under the action subgroup generated by all elements of the form $(1, \ldots, 1, \delta, 1, \ldots ,1)$, again in terms of medial graphs.
-Here we will provide a geometric characterizations of the orbits under the action of some other important subgraphs of the ribbon group.
+We have given, in Corollary~\ref{cycle to medial}, a characterization of the orbit of an embedded graph $G$ under the entire ribbon group action in terms of medial graphs.
+We have also given, in Theorem~\ref{c.orbd}, a characterization of the orbit of $G$ under the action of the subgroup generated by all elements of the form $(1, \ldots, 1, \delta, 1, \ldots ,1)$, again in terms of medial graphs.
+Here we will provide geometric characterizations of the orbits under the action of some other important subgroups of the ribbon group.
 These characterizations are implicit in Proposition~\ref{t.medaction geo}.
-A full study of actions of the many subgroups of a ribbon group on n edges for some class of graphs opens a new and interesting area investigation.
+A full study of actions of the many subgroups of a ribbon group on $n$ edges for some class of graphs opens a new and interesting area investigation.